opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

    Both Publisher and Subscriber can create a project, but only the Publisher can create topic.

 **Here is an example use case scenario:**

+where:

+Agency A - For example, National Environment Agency (NEA)

+Agency B - For example, Land Transportation Authority (LTA)

-Agency A - National Environment Agency (NEA) will publish and share environment-related information about "Rainfall".
+Agency A will publish and share environment-related information about "Rainfall".

-In SDX portal, NEA will create a Project "Rainfall" and create topic about total rainfall for the month and publish it.
+In SDX portal, Agency A will create a Project "Rainfall" and create topic about total rainfall for the month and publish it.

-A subscription approval is needed for other agency (Agency B - Land Transportation Authority (LTA)) to subscribes to this topic.
+A subscription approval is needed for other agency (Agency B) to subscribes to this topic.

 *How to create a project:*